Are Your Contact Lenses Uncomfortable?

 The wide optic zone provides wearers with a wider, more precise peripheral vision.
 They also reduce sensitivity to glare and light.

 Scleral lenses are custom-fit to each eye.
 Though the fees for fitting sclerals and the cost of the lenses are higher than standard lenses, their life span and benefits make the cost worthwhile.

 Though coverage rates and restrictions vary among providers, if considered a medical necessary, most insurance companies will reimburse the cost of scleral lenses.
 Consult with our eye care team at the Scleral Lens and Keratoconus Center at Issaquah Eyeworks to discuss your specific payment options and cost of scleral lenses.

 Are Scleral Lenses Better Than Gas Permeable Lenses?

 In terms of comfort, visual clarity and stability, scleral lenses are superior to gas permeable lenses.
 In cases of corneal irregularity or severe sensitivity, scleral lenses are often the only viable option.
 However, they are more costly than GP lenses as well.

 The question of which contact lens is best for you should ultimately be decided in conversation with us.
-Trained in fitting specialty contact lenses of various types, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or distorted cornea patient, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang will consult with you about your best options.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.
+Trained in fitting specialty contact lenses of various types, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or distorted cornea patient, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will consult with you about your best options.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.